 As CSLR is a genuine last-resort compensation scheme, Section 1067 of the Corporations Act (2001) requires us to undertake this check.

 We will also consider the compensation you were awarded by AFCA.
-CSLR can only pay up to $150,000 even though AFCA can award more than this in its determination.
+The CSLR can only pay up to $150,000 even though AFCA can award more than this in its determination.

 Before making the claim payment, we will provide details of the offer for you to consider.